Correctness and completeness of logic programs: Related work

-Our definitions of correctness and completeness (Df.\,\ref{def:corr:compl}) are basically the same as those in \cite{Sterling-Shapiro}.
+Our definitions of correctness and completeness (Df.\,\ref{def:corr:compl}) are basically the same as those in \cite{Sterling-Shapiro-short}.
 However no particular method of reasoning on correctness and completeness is given there, and the example informal proofs are made by analyzing possible proof trees.
-The correctness proving method of \citeN{Clark79} used here (Th.\,\ref{th:correctness}) should be well-known, but is often neglected.
+The correctness proving method of \cite{Clark79} used here (Th.\,\ref{th:correctness}) should be well-known, but is often neglected.
 For instance, an important monograph \cite{Apt-Prolog} uses a method, \footnote{ It is basically the method of \cite{DBLP:conf/tapsoft/BossiC89}, (stemming from \cite{DM88}, a paper focused on non-declarative properties of programs).
 The employed notion of correctness says that, given a precondition $pre$ and a postcondition $post$, if the initial atomic query $A$ is in $pre$ then in each LD-derivation each selected atom is in $pre$ and each corresponding computed answer is in $post$.
 Note that it depends on the order of atoms in a clause.
 It implies a declarative property that, in our terminology, the program is correct w.r.t.\ $(\HB\setminus pre)\cup(post\cap\HB)$. } which is more complicated and not declarative.
 It proves a certain property of LD-derivations, from which the declarative property of program correctness follows.
-See \cite{DBLP:journals/tplp/DrabentM05} for comparison and argumentation that the simpler method is sufficient, and for its generalization to programs with negation.
+See \cite{DBLP:journals/tplp/DrabentM05} for comparison and argumentation that Clark's method is sufficient, and for its generalization to programs with negation.
+Surprisingly little has been done on reasoning about completeness.
+For instance, it is absent from \cite{Apt-Prolog} \footnote{ Instead, for a program $P$ and an atomic query $A$, a characterization of the set of computed instances of $A$ is studied, in a special case of the set being finite and the answers ground \cite[Sect.\,8.4]{Apt-Prolog}.
+This is based on finding the least Herbrand model (of $P$ or of a certain subset of $ground(P)$). } and \cite{hogger.book}. \footnote{ The notion of completeness is defined in \cite{hogger.book}, but no sufficient condition is discussed. } \, \citeN{Kowalski85shorter-book} discusses completeness, but the example proofs concern only correctness.
+As a sufficient condition for completeness of a program $P$ he suggests $P\vdash T_S$, where $T_S$ is a specification in a form of a logical theory.
+(A symmetrical criterion $T_S\vdash P$ is used for correctness, notice its similarity to that of Th.\,\ref{th:correctness}.)
+The condition seems impractical as it fails when $T_S$ contains auxiliary predicates, not occurring in $P$.
+It also requires that all the models of $P$ (including \HB) are models of the specification.
+But it seems that such specifications often have a substantially restricted class of models, maybe a single Herbrand model, cf.\ \cite{Deville}.